-oneworld welcomes final approval for transatlantic ATI21 July 2010
+oneworld welcomes final approval for transatlantic ATI21.
+Juli 2010

 This now frees oneworld to compete on a level playing field with the other global alliances - enabling oneworld's carriers to implement their plans to strengthen competition across the Atlantic with easier, more seamless and more convenient travel opportunities to more destinations with better connections, improved flight schedules, and enhanced frequent flyer benefits.